 - Download the latest xCAT for AIX tar file from http://xcat.sourceforge.net/#download and copy it to a convenient location on your xCAT management node. - Unwrap the xCAT tar file.
 For example, gunzip core-aix-2.3.tar.gz tar -xvf core-aix-2.3.tar - Run the instxcat script (contained in the tar file) to install the xCAT software.
 (For xCAT 2.3.2 and above, the instxcat script and all the RPMs are located in the xcat-core subdirectory.)
 The post processing provided by the xCAT packages will perform some basic xCAT configuration.
-(This includes initializing the SQLite database and starting xcatd daemon processes.)
-Note: xCAT software packages will install about 200MB files into /opt directory, make sure the /opt directory has enough disk space before running instxcat script. - Execute the system profile file to set the xCAT paths.
-This file was updated during the xCAT post install processing. (". /etc/profile").
-(Note: Make sure you don't have a .profile file that overwrites the "PATH" environment variables.)
+(This includes initializing the SQLite database and starting xcatd daemon processes.) - Execute the system profile file to set the xCAT paths.
+This file was updated during the xCAT post install processing. (". /etc/profile"). ( Note: Make sure you don't have a .profile file that overwrites the "PATH" environment variables.)